jonathanrevell/sticky-header/README.md

 To create a StickyHeader, use any valid jQuery selector syntax in specifying the source element.
     new StickyHeader('#myHeaderSelector', { options });

+If no StickyHeaderStack is specified, StickyHeaders will stack in the default stack.
+In most cases you should only need one Stack and will not need to create or specify another.

 ## Known Issues / Limitations
 The behavior of the StickyPushable is a little quirky right now and is still being worked on.